Gernon

 COLLABORATORS

-• Environmental tipping points during supercontinent breakup (Prof Dietmar Müller, University of Sydney & Dr Andrew Merdith, Université Lyon).
+Environmental tipping points during supercontinent breakup (Dr Andrew Merdith, University of Adelaide, Australia).